scalameta/metals/README.md

 See the [installation instructions](docs/installation.md) and [contributing guide](CONTRIBUTING.md).

-## Roadmap
+## Overview

-See the [roadmap](docs/roadmap.md) for an overview of what features have been implemented and what features we're planning to work on next.
+See [here](docs/overview.md) for an overview of a what features are supported or not supported by Metals.

 ### Team